V1ach/labs_oaip/README.md

 # lap_oaip

-Made with Visual Studio 2019
+Made in Visual Studio 2019
+Tested in Windows Terminal (new app)